Shared Ownership Mortgage Agreement in Principle

 - If you like one of the options, you can request an agreement in principle from the lender and this may involve a credit check but we would only conduct a credit check with your explicit consent.

-- If you pass the initial check and have not yet had an offer accepted on a property, you can now provide proof that you should be able to obtain a mortgage.
-If you have had an offer accepted, you can log back in to complete a ‘full application’, i.e. providing property details, solicitor etc. We will then arrange the mortgage for you right up to completion, taking care of any paperwork or fees (where appropriate) and keeping you regularly updated as to developments.
+- If you pass the initial check and have not yet had an offer accepted on a property or been asked by the housing association/seller to obtain an agreement in principle, you can now provide proof that you should be able to obtain a mortgage.
+If you have had an offer accepted or have been asked by the housing association/seller to obtain an agreement in principle, you can log back in to complete a ‘full application’, i.e. providing property details, solicitor etc. We will then arrange the mortgage for you right up to completion, taking care of any paperwork or fees (where appropriate) and keeping you regularly updated as to developments.

 - There is no fee for submitting the agreement in principle application.